 Up front, the key interior change with his revised model lies with the addition of the brand's latest Touch Pro Duo infotainment system which features a pair of high-definition 10-inch touchscreens that form the centrepiece of the minimalist cabin.
 Otherwise, things are much as before.
 As ever, we particularly like the way that the car's air suspension system automatically drops to its lowest 'Access Height' when parked to make entry and exit easier.This car's substantial size isn't enough to permit the fitment of the couple of occasional rear boot-mounted seats you'll find in a Land Rover Discovery or (optionally) in a Range Rover Sport.
 Still, buyers of this top Range Rover model have never seemed to want them.
 Luggage room has always been a greater priority, so I should point out that there's 505-litres of it - which may be a little less than you were expecting.
 Perhaps that has something to do with the greater priority that Land Rover's designers have given to space for rear seat passengers.

 Market and Model

-Expect to pay from around £80,000 for your range Rover SDV8, once you've allowed for a few well-chosen extras.
-That's just under £7,000 more than the entry-level TDV6 diesel version.
+Expect to pay from around £87,000 for your Range Rover SDV8, or more once you've allowed for a few well-chosen extras.
+That's around £7,000 more than the entry-level TDV6 diesel version.
 There's the usual single five-door, five-seat bodystyle and Vogue, Vogue SE and Autobiography trim levels.
 The long wheelbase version comes only in top 'Autobiography' or ''SVAutobiography' trims, with prices starting from a cool £113,000.

 Cost of Ownership